 FTA recognizes the challenges that agencies are now facing.
-In addition to answering questions regarding NTD Reporting found in the FAQ from FTA Grantees Regarding COVID-19, FTA has produced this reference document to help your agency meet the NTD reporting requirements during this national health emergency.
+In addition to answering questions regarding NTD Reporting found in the FAQ from FTA Grantees Regarding COVID-19, FTA has produced this reference document to help your agency meet the NTD reporting requirements during this public health emergency.
 This document provides guidance on the following key data collection and reporting issues that result:

 - Understanding How NTD Data Will be Used for Funding

-- Collecting Service Consumed Data
+- Collecting and Reporting Service Consumed Data

 - Reporting Changes in Service Supplied

 - Reporting Expenses Related to COVID-19

 - Reporting Employee Data

+- Reporting Condition Assessments

-Understanding How NTD Data Will be Used for Funding
+Understanding How NTD Data Will Be Used for Funding